cloudfoundry-community/web-config-transform-buildpack/README.md

 * Pulls all the configurations from environment variables and config server repo (if bounded).
 * Config server environment is identified by the environment variable `ASPNETCORE_ENVIRONMENT`, e.g. `dev`, `prod`, etc.
 * Apply xml transformation
+	> The transformation file target is pulled from environment variable `XML_TRANSFORM_KEY`.
+    The pattern, `[web|app].{XML_TRANSFORM_KEY}.config`, is used to identify the file to transform.
-	> The transformation file is pulled from environment variable `XML_TRANSFORM_KEY`.
-For e.g. if the value of environment variable `XML_TRANSFORM_KEY` is `CF`, then the transformation file, the buildpack looks for is `web.CF.config`.
-If the `XML_TRANSFORM_KEY` is not set, it looks for `web.Release.config` by default.
+    For e.g. if the value of environment variable `XML_TRANSFORM_KEY` is `CF`, then the transformation file, the buildpack looks for, is `web.CF.config` for web applications and `app.CF.config` for console applications.
+    If the `XML_TRANSFORM_KEY` is not set, it looks for `web.Release.config` or `app.Release.config` by default.
     If the file doesn't exist, it skips transformation step and moves further.
     Note that the transformation filenames are case sensitive and should match the case used in `XML_TRANSFORM_KEY`.
+    Lastly, the final transformed config file name for console applications is `{applicationName}.exe.config` instead of `web.config` for web applications.
 * Modify the transformed file with `appSettings:key` for `<AppSettings>` section and `connectionStrings:name` for `<ConnectionStrings>` section
 * Modify the transformed file with tokens provided in the format `#{anykey}`, e.g. A token named `#{foo:bar}` will replaced with `myfoovalue` if an environment variable with key `foo:bar` is set with value `myfoovalue` or the config server repo `yaml` contains the info as below.